-Though low-budget and low-maintenance, this Friday night ritual has introduced us to an entire world of culinary arts: charcuterie (and making the perfect charcuterie plate).
+Though low-budget and low-maintenance, this meat and cheese board ritual has introduced us to an entire world of culinary arts: charcuterie.

 Charcuterie, which literally translates to “cooked flesh” from French, encompasses all kinds of cured meats: pork, beef, poultry and more—the key lies in the method of preparation.
 Francine Segan, food historian, tells StyleCaster charcuterie dates back to ancient times; before the advent of refrigeration, people had to get creative when it came to food preparation.
 So they used salt, brine and fat to their advantage, and their experimentation resulted in many delicious food products that we still enjoy today.

 Over time, charcuterie became less a necessity and more an art, of sorts.
 People study it, specialize in it and even compete in charcuterie-centric competitions.
 Here, we talk to some of those specialists to get the lowdown on all things charcuterie.
 Because even those of us who have our Friday nights down to an exact science could stand to learn a thing or two about assembling the perfect charcuterie plate.